Today, we tested out the 64-bit GIS software package Global Mapper by Blue Marble. To say the least, we were pleased

 Even after throwing 54 LAS files (over 5.4 GB of data) at Global Mapper, it handled LiDAR point cloud data with ease.
 In Global Mapper, you can easily move to a 3D view for a unique oblique perspective.

-And of course, you can easily go back and fourth from 3D to 2d.
+And of course, you can easily go back and forth from 3D to 2D.

 For example, here is Global Mapper in the top-down perspective that everyone is acquainted to:

 With the LiDAR Module, Global Mapper is everything you need and more.
 For example, it has advanced tools usually not found in other LiDAR processing software.